Kim Chong Kwang: Life

-At five-years-old, Kim went to a friend's house and read Lee Oisoo's short story, “Deulgae” (들개 Stray Dog) and resolved to become a novelist.
+At five-years-old Kim went to a friend's house and read Lee Oisoo's short story, "Deulgae" (들개 Stray Dog) and resolved to become a novelist.
 With the money that his father, a farmer, earned from selling a cow, he entered the Department of Creative Writing at Chung-Ang University.
 He wrote poetry for his department's literary coterie magazine, Jagin.
 He worked at various magazine companies and publishing agencies after graduating from college, but after incurring a large amount of debt, he returned to his hometown in the fall of 1998 and began to work for public utilities offices.
 In the same year, he published his short story, “Gyeongchalseoyeo, annyeong” (경찰서여, 안녕 Goodbye, Police) in the literary magazine Munhak Dongne and began officially writing.
-He later proceeded to win the Korea Joongang Daily New Writer's Award in 2000 for his piece, “Haeroga” (해로가 By Sea).
+He later proceeded to win the Korea JoongAng Daily New Writer's Award in 2000 for his piece, "Haeroga" (해로가 By Sea).

 In 2001, he received the Shin Dong-yup Artist's Grant (신동엽창작기금) and in 2008, received the Violet Novel Award of the People (제비꽃서민소설상).
 From 2004 to 2006, he served as the Secretary General of the Writers Association of Korea.
-In 2009, with a thesis titled, “Cheongsonyeonsoseorui changjakbangbeomnon yeongu” (청소년소설의 창작방법론 연구 Research on the Methodology of Creation for Youth Novels), he received his Master's degree from Chung-Ang University and finished his PhD coursework at the same institution.
+In 2009, with a thesis titled, "Cheongsonyeonsoseorui changjakbangbeomnon yeongu" (청소년소설의 창작방법론 연구 Research on the Methodology of Creation for Youth Novels), he received his Master's degree from Chung-Ang University and finished his PhD coursework at the same institution.

 Writing

-Kim Chong Kwang himself has classified his writings into four general themes: reportage on disappearing farming villages and rural life; reports on the so-called “New Generation” of people that were born in the early half of the 1970s; the study of literary institutions; an exploration of the irrational tendencies of the masses.
+Kim Chong Kwang himself has classified his writings into four general themes: reportage on disappearing farming villages and rural life; reports on the so-called "New Generation" of people that were born in the early half of the 1970s; the study of literary institutions; an exploration of the irrational tendencies of the masses.
 In some instances, variations of multiple themes appear within a single work.

-Rural Novels
+Rural novels

 Rural novels on farming villages constitute the majority of his novelistic works.
 His first short story collection, the 2000 work Gyeongchalseoyeo, annyeong, emphasizes that rural life is not an outdated relic of the past but a part of contemporary reality.
 His 2002 short story collection, Monaegi beulluseu (모내기 블루스 Rice Planting Blues) continues this theme by vividly and deftly portraying the diverse forms of life within rural areas.
 His 2018 collection, Nolleo gajagoyo (놀러 가자고요 Let's Go Play), is a story about a farmer that, like the author's own father, always tried his absolute best throughout his life.

 In general, most rural novels describe local sentiments and farmers’ emotions against a rural background, but Kim Chong Kwang's novels go further by paying attention to the history of farming communities.
 By finding the power of life within the abundant stories of the shabby and old, he does not merely focus on the remorse and sorrow that encircles farming villages slowly fading away.
-His rural novels, in which he frequently utilizes the Chungnam dialect, also regularly invoke comparisons with those of Lee Mun-gu, another novelist from Boryeong City, South Chungcheong Province.
+His rural novels, in which he frequently utilizes the Chungnam dialect, also regularly invoke comparisons with those of Lee Mun-gu, another novelist from Boryeong City.